A/B testing can be as simple as reciting the alphabet.

 3. Utilize secondary objectives

 Though your primary objective may be the reason you’re running the A/B test in the first place, setting secondary objectives will help you gain even more actionable insight.

-For example, if you run an ecommerce site, your primary goal with a test might be to get users to add a specific product to their cart.
-In order to achieve this, you could alter that location of different buttons and calls to action on the page.
+For example, if you run an ecommerce site, your primary goal with a test might be to get visitors to add a specific product to their cart.
+In order to achieve that, you could alter the location of different buttons and calls to action on the page.

 And although you’ll focus on the changes in conversion rate for that primary goal, it’s unlikely that this will be the only metric that’s affected by your changes.

 Take advantage of your ability to add multiple secondary objectives in Google Optimize to keep track of these additional impacts.
 If you already have other custom goals set up, this is your best option.

 You can use this feature to monitor smaller conversions like loyalty program signups or product feature views.